-5.2.3 Relationship between Lake Water Level Elevations and Arroyo del Valle

-Once mining is completed in Lake A, Lake B, Pond C, and Pond D, these basins will be provided to Zone 7 for operation of the Chain of Lakes.
-The Chain of Lakes will be operated to recharge groundwater in the Livermore Amador Valley Groundwater Basin.
-Other quarries to the north of Lake B will also be part of the Chain of Lakes and operated as Lake C through Lake I. The general operation of the Chain of Lakes, as outlined in the Specific Plan, will include diversion of water from Arroyo del Valle into Lake A and then transfer of water from Lake A to Lake C for further conveyance to Lake I. Under the Specific Plan, Lake B is an ancillary lake that may provide temporary storage but is not a main component of the conveyance or recharge functions of the Chain of Lakes.
+5.2.3 Relationship between Lake Water Level Elevations and Arroyo del Valle operated to recharge groundwater in the Livermore Amador Valley Groundwater Basin.
+Other quarries to the north of Lake B will also be part of the Chain of Lakes and operated by Zone 7 as Lake C through Lake I. The general operation of the Chain of Lakes, as outlined in the Specific Plan, will include diversion of water from Arroyo del Valle into Lake A and then transfer of water from Lake A to Lake C for further conveyance to Lake I. Lake B is an ancillary lake that may provide temporary storage but is not a main component of the conveyance or recharge functions of the Chain of Lakes (Zone 7, 2014b).